nyantropy/Gravitas/ENGINE_UI_AUTHORING_GUIDE.md

 ## Layout Rules

 The preferred layout model is container-first.
-A parent declares how its children flow; children declare sizing, alignment, and growth.
+A parent declares how children flow; children declare sizing, alignment, and growth.
 Do not manually calculate coordinates for ordinary UI.

 ### Stack